bagder/http3-explained/en/h3-https.md

 ## Initial connection

-The first connection to a fresh, not previously visited-before, host for a HTTPS:// URL probably has to be done over TCP (possibly in addition to a parallel attempt to connect QUIC).
-The host might be a legacy server without QUIC support or there might be a middle box in between setting up obstacles to succeed with a QUIC connection.
+The first connection to a fresh, not previously visited host for a HTTPS:// URL probably has to be done over TCP (possibly in addition to a parallel attempt to connect via QUIC).
+The host might be a legacy server without QUIC support or there might be a middle box in between setting up obstacles preventing a QUIC connection from succeeding.

 A modern client and server would presumably negotiate HTTP/2 in the first handshake.
 When the connection has been setup and the server responds to a